zenengeo/cah-web/README.md

 When everyone has submitted their card for voting, each player gets the list of submitted cards to pick their favorite.
 Maybe it's your own.
 That's ok.

 When all votes are submitted, the host's display will show which card(s) got the most votes and award points to the submitters.
 If two or more cards got the most votes, then all of those players get a point.
+Even ghosts can get points -- sometimes you lose to the roll of a dice.

 # Deploying